 and tofu apply

-Each component will be assigned to a team from a different country, and it’s up to you to decide how you will organize these teams.
+Each component will be assigned to a team from a different country, and it’s up to you to decide how to organize these teams.
 You have two options:

-Come up with an initial design for all the components and then have each team go off and start working.
-As they make progress, they regularly test each component with all the other components and update the design if there are any problems.
+Come up with an initial design for all the components, and then have each team go off and start working.
+As they make progress, the teams regularly test each component with all the other components, and update the design if there are any problems.
 As components are completed, you launch them one at a time into outer space, and assemble them incrementally.

 How do you think option #1 is going to work out?
-In all likelihood, attempting to assemble the entire ISS at the last minute will expose a vast number of conflicts and design problems.
+In all likelihood, attempting to assemble the entire ISS at the last minute will expose a number of problems.
 Team A thought team B would handle the wiring while team B thought team A would do it; all the teams used the metric system, except one; no one remembered to install a toilet.
-With everything fully built and already floating in outer space, going back to fix things is going to be difficult and expensive.
+With everything built and floating in outer space, going back to fix things is going to be difficult.

 Option 1 may sound ridiculous, but this is exactly the way in which many companies build software.
-As you saw with the LinkedIn example in the intro to this blog post, there are many companies where developers work in totally isolated feature branches for weeks or months at a time and then, at the very last minute, when a release rolls around, they try to merge all the feature branches together.
-This process is known as late integration, and it often leads to a painful integration process, where you have to spend weeks fighting with merge conflicts, as shown in Figure 41.
+As you saw with the LinkedIn example in the intro to this blog post, there are companies where developers work in isolated feature branches for weeks or months at a time and then, when a release rolls around, they try to merge all the feature branches together.
+This process is known as late integration, and it often leads to a painful integration process, where you spend weeks fighting with merge conflicts.

-A better approach, as described in option #2, is continuous integration (CI), which is software development practice where every developer on your team merges their work together on a very regular basis, typically daily or multiple times per day.
+The ISS was actually built using a process that more closely resembled option #2[22], and in most cases, you should use this option as well.
+In the world of software, option #2 is referred to as continuous integration (CI), and the idea is to ensure that every developer on your team merges their work together on a regular basis, typically daily or multiple times per day.
 The key benefit of CI is that it exposes problems with your work earlier in the process, before you’ve gone too far in the wrong direction, and allows you to make improvements incrementally.

 Key takeaway #1